-Services, support services and trading accounts are debited with the following amounts to record the cost of holding fixed assets during the year:
+Services, support services and trading accounts are debited with the following amounts to record the cost of holding property, plant and equipment assets during the year:

-- Depreciation attributable to the assets used by the relevant service. - Revaluation and impairment losses on assets used by the service where there are no accumulated gains in the Revaluation Reserve against which the losses can be written off. - Amortisation of intangible fixed assets attributable to the service.
+- Depreciation attributable to the assets used by the relevant service. - Revaluation and impairment losses on assets used by the service where there are no accumulated gains in the Revaluation Reserve against which the losses can be written off. - Amortisation of intangible assets attributable to the service.